KnutAM/AbaqusRolloverSimulation/doc/source/using_cae.rst

 and folder :file:`wheel_example`,
 or moving them to the default path specified.
 This action will create the following mesh, where the wheel is modeled using membrane elements.

+The default settings do not add any field output.
+In that case, Abaqus' default field outputs will be used.
+Note that this choice can result in very a large output database file (.odb) if many cycles are simulated.

 |rollover_mesh|